 JJJJound put out its first physical product (a tote bag) in 2013, and since then has become known for its minimal, keenly crafted takes on essential items from hoodies to beanies to dryer balls and bikes, the ‘ideal versions’ of everyday staples.
 It was only a matter of time before JJJJound got into the world of footwear, and in January 2016, Saunders posted shots of a Victory Sportswear trainer, a Vans Style 36 LX and a New Balance 990v3 on his blog, foreshadowing JJJJound’s first three sneaker collaborations.

-From its first effort in 2016 to the swath of collaborations it’s brought to market in 2021, JJJJound’s simple, elegant and elevated sneakers, shoes and boots have landed on ‘Best Of’ lists year after year and skyrocketed in resell value as well.
-As the brand shares another influential release, we're taking a look back at their collaborative footwear lineage.
+From its first effort in 2016 to the swath of collaborations it’s brought to market since, JJJJound’s simple, elegant and elevated sneakers, shoes and boots have landed on ‘Best Of’ lists year after year and skyrocketed in resell value as well.
+We're taking a look back at their collaborative footwear lineage.

 JJJJound x Victory Sportswear Trail Sneaker (2016)